timp33/CourseProject/README.md

 def plotData(dataDict):
 This function receives a dictionary as input and plots a scatter plot.
 The scatter plot contains data points for every wins/average sentiment pair.

+def getGamePrediction(averageSentiment):
+This function receives an average sentiment value as input and returns a prediction for the result of the team's next game.

 def main():
 This function ties everything together.
 The following steps provide an overview.
 1) Lists are created for the NFL teams that this application is going to provide sentiment analysis for.
 The first list contains formatted team names.
 The second list contains the applicable subreddit names for each team that don't follow the same format (some specify the city in addition to the team name)